beaverbuilder/documentation/docs/beaver-builder/layouts/modules/posts/posts.md

 ### Post Spacing

-Distance between post border boxes horizontally and vertically, in pixels.
+Allows you to control the distance between the individual posts horizontally and vertically, in pixels.
 The Post spacing value does not affect the spacing above the top layer of posts, but it does affect the spacing below the bottom layer of posts.

 ### Post Padding

-Distance between a post's border and its text (the post title, metadata, and content).
+Allows you to control the padding inside the individual posts.
 The featured image is not affected by this setting, so if there is a featured image the upper post padding occurs between the featured image and the post text.

 ### Posts Element